nprapps/interactive-template/readme.rst

 Getting Started
 ---------------

 For our first project, we'll do something pretty simple.
-Make a new folder for your project, open a shell there, and run ``grunt-init``:
+Open a terminal, make a new folder for your project, and run ``grunt-init``:

 .. code:: sh